supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ![home module bundle](./images/home_component_build.png)

-When taking a look at the source map of the bundle we can see the home component does not contain the `supertokens-website` SDK even though it is imported in the home component.
+We can see the source map does not contain the `supertokens-website` SDK even though it is used in the home component.

-So to answer the previously raised question since both the home component and the auth component have a dependency on the `supertokens-website` library.
-Angular will bundle the libary into its own chunk which will be served on both the home and auth related routes.
-This was done to prevent duplication of the `supertokens-website` library in both chunks.
+So to answer the previously raised question since both the home component and the auth component have a dependency on the `supertokens-website` library Angular will bundle the libary into its own chunk which will be served on both the home and auth related routes.
+This is done to prevent duplication of the `supertokens-website` library in both chunks.

 We can actually see this behavior by looking at the network traffic when visiting the routes

+### Analyzing Network traffic for routes

 When visiting the auth component related route:

 ![auth related route](./images/auth_component_network_log.png)

--   We can see the `supertokens-website` related chunk and the other auth chunk being loaded
+-   We can see the `supertokens-website` related chunk and the auth bundle being retrieved

 When visiting the home component related route:

 ![home related route](./images/hom_component_network_log.png)

+-   We can see the `supertokens-website` related chunk and home bundle being retrieved

 ## Author